parth-panchal/breaking-bad-datasets/README.md

 # Breaking Bad Datasets

-This repository consists of datasets which contain data from the Breaking Bad Universe (Breaking Bad + Better Call Saul) created by Vince Gilligan.
+This repository consists of datasets that contain data from the Breaking Bad Universe (Breaking Bad + Better Call Saul) created by Vince Gilligan.
 The files have been created using data fetched from the *[Breaking Bad API](https://www.breakingbadapi.com/)* created by [Tim Biles](https://github.com/timbiles/Breaking-Bad--API).
 I did this activity as part of learning and exploring the basics of how APIs work.
 The script I used for carrying out the process can be found in this repository.

 There are 4 datasets: